bdelbosc/nuxeo-stacks/README.md

   - import images (requires install dam) -> -d 10000 -t 10 /path/to/docs/
 - elastic head
 - flamegraph
+- support cluster mode
 - multi env
-  - add port offset to run multiple at the same time
-  - use traffaek no port exposition by default
-- nuxeo cluster mode
-- support 9.10
+  - do not expose any port but the choosen one
+  - use traefik to root all web /nuxeo/ /grafana /kafkahq ...

 # About Nuxeo